Look out for our regular updates about Mgahinga Gorilla Park & Mountain Gorillas in Uganda!!

 However the monkeys are very habituated, and once located, you can expect to get within a few meters of them.

-Guided day hikes to each f the three volcanic peaks in Mgahinga National Park leave on-demand daily from 07:00 to 07:30.
+Guided mountain climbing/volcano hiking to each f the three volcanic peaks in Mgahinga Park leaves on-demand daily from 07:00 to 07:30.

-The most popular climb strenuous ascent from Ntebeko Gate to Mount Sabinyo, a hike that culminates in 3 challenging ladder climb up rock faces that will sorely test anyone with a poor head for heights.
+The most popular climb strenuous ascent from Ntebeko Gate to Mount Sabinyo, a volcano hiking stretch that culminates in 3 challenging ladder climb up rock faces that will sorely test anyone with a poor head for heights.

 Before summiting at the three-way border with Rwanda and the Democratic Republic of Congo.
 Less vertiginously challenging but far more of an uphill slog, the hike to the park’s highest point.

 The 4,127-meter Mount Muhabura Peak involves a 1,793 meters altitudinal climb from the trailhead at Muhabura Gate, which means that hikers may well feel mild altitudinal-related symptoms near the peak.

 The open moorland that characterizes Muhabura offers great views in all directions, including the peaks of Mt.
 Rwenzori, other Virunga volcanoes, Bwindi Forest, and Lake Edward in Queen Elizabeth National Park, and many more things.